raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 We predict that Autonomous DevTools will have a historic impact on software (good or bad!)
 This period is the beginning of their transition from research prototypes to eventual production use.

 If you tuned into this "dissection" hoping to see real architecture and code deep dives, don't worry - it's coming next.
-This site exists to promote the development of high quality Open Source tools, and we intend to hold every player to the same standards we're holding Cogniton to here.
+This site exists to promote the development of high quality Open Source tools, and we intend to hold every player to the same standards we're holding Cognition to here.

 ## The announcement
 <img src="/img/devin-announcement-tweet.png" alt="Devin announcement tweet" style={{width: '60%'}}></img>